apache/trafficcontrol/test/fakeOrigin/docs/Configuration.md

   "ssl_cert": "server.crt",
   "ssl_key": "server.key",
   "binding_address": "127.0.0.1",
-  "crossdomain_xml_file": "./example/crossdomain.xml"
+  "crossdomain_xml_file": "./example/crossdomain.xml",
+  "read_timeout": 0,
+  "write_timeout": 0,
 }
 ```
 This allows you to set what ports and IP addresses you'd like to listen on.
 You can also supply where your SSL certificates and key should be located or created.
 They should be in PEM format.
+The read and write timeouts are optional with a default of 0 that means no timeout, values should be in seconds and will impose a time limit on the read or write side of transactions.

 ## Endpoints
 This is where the meat of your config will be.